-The fine-tuned yet laid-back indie pop of Vincent Dufour alias Valence is one that is unobtrusively attractive.
-An amalgam of warm colors and a nod to soft-rock ballad clichés, it melds catchy and cosmic melodies, borrowing its dense sound from neo-psychedelia and its ethereal aesthetic from dream pop.
-How it all seems so effortless is dreadfully charming.
+The fine-tuned yet laid-back indie pop of Vincent Dufour (alias Valence) is one that is unobtrusively attractive.
+An amalgam of warm colours and a nod to soft-rock ballad clichés, it melds catchy and cosmic melodies.
+Borrowing its dense sound from neo-psychedelia and its ethereal aesthetic from dream pop.

 Valence’s approach is however anything but random, and draws its inspiration from electronic music research and sound modelling.
 He admits being influenced by pioneers of the method like François de Roubaix, or more recently, Kevin Parker.
 Producer in the maximum privacy of his bedroom in the St-Sauveur district, Valence nevertheless gives himself the leisure to explore as he pleases, without any limits or pressure.